Thích Nhất Hạnh: Refuge in France

-Nhất Hạnh moved to Paris in 1966.
-He became the chair of the Vietnamese Buddhist Peace Delegation.
+Nhất Hạnh moved to Paris in 1966 and became the chair of the Vietnamese Buddhist Peace Delegation, a group involved with the Paris Peace Accords, which ultimately ended American involvement in the Vietnam War.
+For refusing to take sides in the war, Nhất Hạnh was exiled by both the North and South Vietnamese governments.
+He received asylum in France and moved to the Paris suburbs, living with other Vietnamese refugees.

 In 1969, Nhất Hạnh established the Unified Buddhist Church (Église Bouddhique Unifiée) in France (not a part of the Unified Buddhist Church of Vietnam).
-In 1975, he formed the Sweet Potatoes Meditation Centre at Fontvannes, in the Foret d’Othe, near Troyes in Aube province southeast of Paris.
+In 1975, he formed the Sweet Potatoes Meditation Centre at Fontvannes, in the Foret d'Othe, near Troyes in Aube province southeast of Paris.
 For the next seven years, he focused on writing, and completed The Miracle of Mindfulness, The Moon Bamboo, and The Sun My Heart.

 Nhất Hạnh began teaching mindfulness in the mid-1970s with his books, particularly The Miracle of Mindfulness (1975), serving as the main vehicle for his early teachings.
 In an interview for On Being, he said that The Miracle of Mindfulness was "written for our social workers, first, in Vietnam, because they were living in a situation where the danger of dying was there every day.
-So out of compassion, out of a willingness to help them to continue their work, The Miracle of Mindfulness was written as a manual practice.
+So out of compassion, out of a willingness to help them to continue their work, The Miracle of Mindfulness was written as a practice manual.
 And after that, many friends in the West, they think that it is helpful for them, so we allow it to be translated into English."
+The book was originally titled The Miracle of Being Awake, as in 1975 "mindfulness" was barely recognized in English.
+Its focus on integrating mindfulness into daily life, rather than confining it to meditation, emphasized that living mindfully could foster personal growth, enlightenment, and even global peace.